 Navdip Sandhu, Screenwriter

 Appearing in this session

 LSF Incubate: First Draft.
-A three month mentor led program to write your first, polished draft (January 11th to April 5th)
+A three-month, mentor-led programme to write your first polished draft (January 11th to April 5th)

 Are your great ideas often held back by your writing that can often feel uninspired, lacking depth, truth and brevity when it hits the page?
 Is there room to take your writing to even deeper, writing from a more authentic place?